Constructing Solutions of Simplex Equations from Polygon Equations: Representing linear maps

 \section{Representing linear maps}

 In this section, we describe how a linear map indexed by a multi-index acts on the tensor product of vector spaces and present a graphical representation of these linear maps.
-Then, we define two operations on linear maps: partial composition and partial trace.
+Then, we define two operations on linear maps: partial compositions and partial traces.
 This setup will be used throughout the paper to define pentagon and simplex equations and to prove most of our statements.